 Our architecture is built around the ability to add services to the ecosystem whilst the ecosystem is running, but also, to pretend they have been there right from the beginning of time, thus catch up and replay anything that they may have missed.

 Over here in Europe it’s a bit of a slow start on Cassandra, it’s just kicking off now really.
-DataStax has opened an office here, which is helping to promote that community, there’s more community events sparking up with meet-ups, which is useful.
+DataStax has opened an office here, which is helping to promote that community, there’s more community events sparking up with meetups, which is useful.
 There’s none actually in our local area here in Southampton, there are some in London which we’ve gone to.
-Of course there’s a Cassandra Summit EU conference occurring next month, which myself and a couple of our developers will be attending, too.
+Of course there’s an annual Cassandra Summit EU conference, which myself and a couple of our developers will be attending, too.
 As far as the on-line community’s concerned, it’s been really great.
 We’ve have quite a lot of help, in terms of asking questions on forums and getting responses.

-No, I just encourage people to take a look at our website and look at what we do, because I think we’re helping the world save water, which is a very laudable target for a innovative and commercial business.
+I encourage people to take a look at our website and look at what we do, because I think we’re helping the world save water, which is a very laudable target for an innovative and commercial business.
 We’re using quite a lot of innovative technology to help us do that, of which Cassandra plays a major role.